-2012-2013 -60% Initiatives (list the initiatives provided in the University Update on Each Initiative 2012-13 tuition differential request) Enhance timely college completion rates.
+0040 0040 000/ 1:15-5 /5-1 /5-5-5 /5-1 /5-5 Halana (In Hadatana Faalala (In) 2012-2013 -60% Initiatives (list the initiatives provided in the 2012-13 tuition differential request) University Update on Each Initiative Enhance timely college completion rates.
 281 course sections were funded.
 2-year graduation rates of AA transfers increased 1% over last year.
-4-year graduation rates of AA transfers increased 2% over last year.
-Additional Detail , where applicable: Total Number of Faculty Hired or Retained (funded by tuition differential): 99 Total Number of Advisors Hired or Retained (funded by tuition differential): 0 Total Number of Course Sections Added or Saved (funded by tuition differential): 281 2012-2013 - 40% Initiatives (list the initiatives provided in the 2012-13 tuition differential request) University Update on Each Initiative Expand access for students and accelerated path to This initiative was for students entering USF as freshmen, so graduation Sarasota-Manatee students were not considered.
+4-year graduation rates of AA transfers increased 2% over last year. , where applicable: Total Number of Faculty Hired or Retained (funded by tuition differential): 99 Total Number of Advisors Hired or Retained (funded by 0 tuition differential): Total Number of Course Sections Added or Saved (funded 281 by tuition differential): 201 , 2012-2013 - 40% Initiatives (list the initiatives provided in the 2012-13 tuition differential request) University Update on Each Initiative Expand access for students and accelerated path to This initiative was for students entering USF as freshmen, so graduation Sarasota-Manatee students were not considered.
 Provide financial support for talented students with limited income Larger USF need based grant awards were made to students based on their academic potential and USF academic record.
 More students supported with financial aid scholarships and reduced loan indebtedness The number of students receiving a need based grant increased to 298 from 265, or by 12%.
-Additional Information (es timates as of April 30, 2013): Unduplicated Count of Students Receiving at least one 298 Tuition Differential-Funded Award: \$ Mean (per student receiving an award) of Tuition 1,007 Differential-Funded Awards: \$ Minimum (per student receiving an award) of Tuition Differential-Funded Awards: 250 \$ Maximum (per student receiving an award) of Tuition Differential-Funded Awards: 2,000
+Additional Information (es timates as of April 30, 2013): Unduplicated Count of Students Receiving at least one 298 Tuition Differential-Funded Award: \$ Mean (per student receiving an award) of Tuition 1,007 Differential-Funded Awards: \$ Minimum (per student receiving an award) of Tuition 250 Differential-Funded Awards: \$ Maximum (per student receiving an award) of Tuition 2,000 Differential-Funded Awards: